A well-insulated home is not only a great way to live the greener ideal, it’ll also save you some money on heating and cooling bills.

 If you have vermiculite insulation in your attic, there’s a danger of it containing asbestos.
 Do not disturb it and instead hire an insulation contractor to handle it.

-Loose fill is generally blown into the attic above the ceiling joists by an expert, while batts, which are mineral wool fibre sheets, can be placed in a criss-cross pattern between the joists yourself, if you feel up to it.
+Loose fill is generally blown into the attic above the ceiling joists by an expert, while you can place batts, which are mineral wool fibre sheets, in a criss-cross pattern between the joists, if you feel up to it.

 As a cavity of a solid brick wall is often 25 mm and therefore too small a fill to gain any insulation benefits, a professional must create a cavity.